JarlJansen123/WARP-2IC80/README.md

 3. Simply write 'sudo python warp.py' and the GUI will open.
 Do what the GUI says to do

 4. *For DNS spoofing to work, you need to make sure that packet forwarding is disabled.
-To do so, follow the guide here: https://linuxconfig.org/how-to-turn-on-off-ip-forwarding-in-linux
+If sysctl net.ipv4.ip_forward returns 0, everything is good.
+Otherwise, follow the guide here: https://linuxconfig.org/how-to-turn-on-off-ip-forwarding-in-linux